Maik-0000FF/VelocityNvim/README.md

 ## ⚠️ Important Warnings

-> **🚧 PREVIEW STATUS**: VelocityNvim is currently in Community Preview.
-The repository is private and some features (like the one-click installer) will be available after the public release.
+> **🚀 BETA STATUS**: VelocityNvim is currently in Stable Beta.
+Core features are stable and tested, with ongoing refinements and feature additions based on community feedback.

 > **🚨 BACKUP WARNING**: VelocityNvim will replace your existing `~/.config/nvim` configuration.
 Make sure to backup your current setup!